 Women can get in on this sex-as-preventive-care thing too.
 According to Goldstein, studies show that “women who have vaginal intercourse often have less risk of breast cancer than those who don’t.”
 Goldstein added that it’s “pretty interesting and exciting and needs to be studied more.”

 The psychological benefits of a healthy sex life are many.
 The feeling of walking around on cloud nine after sex lasts longer than you think.
 According to Goldstein, a healthy sex life leads to long-term satisfaction with one’s mental health and enhances your ability to communicate honestly and intimately.
 People who are sexually active are less likely to have alexithymia.
 This is a personality trait characterized by the inability to express or understand emotions.

 Preeclampsia is a condition where blood pressure rises and causes other organ dysfunction.
 It is common after 20 weeks gestation, but can sometimes occur earlier in pregnancy or even postpartum.
-A number of studies have shown that if a woman has had enough exposure to her partner’s semen prior to conception, she is significantly less likely to get preeclampsia.
-Tests conducted by Dutch biologists in 2000 confirmed that women who regularly practice oral sex — particularly those who swallow their partner’s semen — have a much lower risk of preeclampsia.
+A number of studies have shown that if a woman has had enough exposure to her partner’s semen prior to conception, she is significantly less likely to get preeclampsia. confirmed that women who regularly practice oral sex — particularly those who swallow their partner’s semen — have a much lower risk of preeclampsia.

 Scientists knew for a long time that the hormone prolactin surges in both men and women after orgasm.
 In 2003, a team of Canadian researchers did a test on mice.
 They discovered that prolactin causes stem cells in the brain to develop new neurons in the brain’s olfactory bulb — its smell center.
 Dr. Samuel Weiss, one of the researchers, said that he suspects that the increase in prolactin levels after sex helps “forge memories that are part of mating behaviors.”